External assurance plays a key role in enhancing trust and confidence in financial and non-financial reporting.

 Sept.
 7 webinar

-In addition to our two Frequently Asked Questions documents, additional resources will become available in the coming weeks, including:
+In addition to our two Frequently Asked Questions documents, additional resources are available, including:

 - Two global webinars were held in September and can be streamed on YouTube (first webinar video and slides; second webinar video and slides).

-- Roundtables will be held in four cities around the world in September and October, and livestreamed where possible.
+- Roundtables were iheld in four cities around the world in September and October, and livestreamed where possible.

 How to Share Feedback